Rechargeable Battery Recycling

 Product Stewardship & Waste Reduction Section

 Albany, NY 12233-7253

-Since June 8, 2011, retailers that sell covered rechargeable batteries are required to accept used rechargeable batteries from consumers during normal business hours and will need to post signs informing consumers about these requirements.
-A retailer shall accept up to ten batteries per day from any person regardless of whether such person purchases replacement batteries or shall accept as many such batteries as a consumer purchases from the retailer.
-For more information and additional requirements for retailers, please review Section 27-1807.1 of the law.
+- Accept during normal business hours, up to 10 batteries per day from any person regardless of whether such person purchases replacement batteries or accept as many such batteries as a consumer purchases from the retailer.

 - Post at or near the point of entry to the business, a sign, not less than 8.5 x 11 inches, with a 1 inch letter height, stating: "It is illegal to dispose of rechargeable batteries in the state of New York as solid waste.
 We accept used rechargeable batteries for return to the manufacturer."

 - Conspicuously maintain, at a location within the retail establishment that is convenient for use by consumers, collection boxes or other suitable receptacles, supplied by the manufacturer, into which consumers may safely deposit used rechargeable batteries.